abraccia/CDT-Alpha/blueteam/linux/README.md

 ## User Management

 [backup_user.sh](user_management/backup_user.sh) creates five users that have randomly generated passwords.
-These are saved at "/root/backup_users_credentials.txt".
+These are saved at `/root/backup_users_credentials.txt`.
 Be sure to delete, move, or edit this file after running!

 [changepasswords.sh](user_management/changepasswords.sh) changes all the passwords randomly.
-The creds are saved in whatever file the `setup.sh` file was ran probably.
+The creds are saved in `/root/userlist.txt`

 [lock.sh](user_management/lock.sh) locks the accounts that arent whitelisted.
 Be sure you know what you are doing and who you are locking out! if you accidentally lock out a service account or a scoring account, know why it happened!